India–Turkey relations: History

+Economic and cultural relations between ancient India and Anatolia date back to the Vedic age (before 1500 BCE).

+In the Second Persian invasion of Greece, Indians were employed in the Achaemenid army of Xerxes.
+All troops were stationed in Sardis, Lydia, during the winter of 481-480 BCE to prepare for the invasion.
+In the spring of 480 BCE "Indian troops marched with Xerxes's army across the Hellespont".

 In 1212, the Seljuk Sultanate of Rum was gifted a colony in Koothanallur from the Chola Emperor of Tamilakam.
 The first exchange of diplomatic missions between the Ottoman Sultans and the Muslim rulers of the sub-continent dates back to the years 1481–82.
 Ottoman expeditions to the sultanates of Gujarat, Bijapur, and Ahmednagar were motivated by mutual anti-Portuguese sentiment; Ottoman artillery contributed to the fall of the pro-Portuguese Vijayanagara Empire.
 Turkish-Indian relations soured when the Mughals conquered most of India, since the Mughal Empire was a symbolic threat to the Ottoman Empire's position as the universal caliphate, despite contemplation for a Mughal-Ottoman-Uzbek alliance against Iran.
 After the Mughal Empire collapsed, Muslim rulers of Mysore like Tipu Sultan sought Ottoman aid in driving out the British, but the Ottomans were weakened by wars with Russia and in no position to help.